-Enterprise Risk Assessment Process
+Enterprise Risk Assessment and Risk Aggregation Reporting

-The Enterprise Risk Assessment process ("ERA") is a top-down process designed to identify, assess and quantify risk across the Company's primary risk categories and serves as a basis to determine the Company's risk profile.
-The Enterprise Risk Management team, in collaboration with the Risk Pillar leaders, performs an independent ERA using a methodology that measures likelihood, impact, vulnerability and the speed of onset to rate risks across Synchrony.
-The ERA plays an important role in directing the risk management activities by helping prioritize initiatives and focus resources on the most appropriate risks.
-The ERA is performed annually and refreshed periodically, and is the basis of the Material Risk Inventory which is a key input in the strategic and capital planning processes.
+The Enterprise Risk Assessment process and Risk Aggregation Reporting ("ERA/RAR") is designed to identify, assess, quantify, and aggregate risk across the Company's primary risk categories and serves as a basis to determine the Company's risk profile.
+The Enterprise Risk Management team, in collaboration with the risk pillar leaders, performs an independent ERA/RAR using a methodology that measures inherent risk, enterprise control environment, and residual risk to rate enterprise-level risks across Synchrony for the ERA, and aggregate risk level, enterprise control environment, and aggregate risk exposure to rate risk categories across Synchrony for RAR.
+The ERA/RAR process plays an important role in directing the risk management activities by helping prioritize initiatives and focus resources on the most appropriate risks.
+The ERA/RAR process is performed quarterly.
+The ERA output determines the Material Risk Inventory, which is a key input in the strategic and capital planning processes.